News

 Published on October 25, 2025

-The integration of AI in B2B customer service is set to permanently alter service costs and customer experiences.
-As AI agents handle routine tasks, human agents can focus on complex issues and exceptional situations.
-Companies that prioritize customer experience and effectively manage the transition to AI will gain a competitive advantage.
+Looking ahead, the integration of AI in B2B customer service will permanently alter service costs and customer experiences.
+Companies that prioritize customer experience and effectively manage the transition to AI will gain a competitive edge.
+As AI handles routine tasks, human agents can focus on complex issues and exceptional situations, creating a more efficient and customer-centric service model.